T-Norms Driven Loss Functions for Machine Learning: Related Works

 \section{Related Works}

-Neural-symbolic approaches~\citep{besold2017neural,garcez2012neural} aim at combining symbolic reasoning into (deep) neural networks.
-Logic is exploited to express the learner internal structure (e.g. by templating the network architecture) or output structure (e.g. by constructing loss terms).
-First-Order Logic (FOL) is often selected as the declarative framework for the knowledge because of its flexibility and expressive power.
-Neural-symbolic methodologies are rooted in previous work from the Statistical Relational Learning community~\citep{raedt2016statistical,de2020statistical}, which developed frameworks for performing logic inference in the presence of uncertainty.
-For example, Markov Logic Networks~\citep{richardson2006markov} and Probabilistic Soft Logic~\citep{bach2017hinge} integrate First-Order Logic and probabilistic graphical models.
-A common solution to integrate logic reasoning with uncertainty and deep learning relies on using deep neural networks to approximate the truth values (i.e. fuzzy semantics) or the probabilities (i.e. probabilistic semantics) of predicates.
-The overall architecture is then differentiable and can be optimized end-to-end.
-This approach is followed with minor variants by Semantic-Based Regularization~\citep{diligenti2017semantic}, the Lyrics framework~\citep{marra2019lyrics}, Logic Tensor Networks~\citep{donadello2017logic} for classification approaches.
-For neuro-symbolic approaches based on probabilistic logic, this methodology is followed by the works like Semantic Loss~\citep{xu2017semantic}, Differentiable Reasoning~\citep{van2019semi}, Relational Neural Machines~\citep{marra2020relational} and DeepProbLog~\citep{manhaeve2018deepproblog}.
+Neural-symbolic approaches~\cite{garcez2022neural,hitzler2022neuro} aim at combining symbolic reasoning with (deep) neural networks, \ar{e.g. by exploiting additional logic knowledge when available.} This knowledge can be \ar{either injected into} the learner internal structure (e.g. by \ar{constraining} the network architecture) or \ar{enforced on the learner} outputs (e.g. by \ar{adding new} loss terms). \ar{In this context,} First-Order Logic is commonly chosen as the declarative framework \ar{to represent the} knowledge because of its flexibility and expressive power.
+NeSy methodologies are rooted in previous work on Statistical Relational Learning (SRL)~\cite{raedt2016statistical,de2021statistical}, which developed frameworks for performing logic inference in presence of uncertainty.
+For instance, Markov Logic Networks (MLN)~\cite{richardson2006markov} and Probabilistic Soft Logic (PSL)~\cite{bach2017hinge} integrate FOL and probabilistic graphical models \ar{by using the logic rules as potential functions defining a probability distribution.
+MLNs have received a lot of attention by the SRL community~\cite{niu2011tuffy,chekol2016markov,qu2019gmnn} and have been widely used in different tasks like information extraction, entity resolution and text mining~\cite{khot2015exploring,gayathri2017probabilistic}.
+More recently, MLNs have also been extended to work with neural potential functions in \cite{marra2021neural}, showing impressive results e.g. in generating molecular data.
+PSL can be considered a fuzzy extension of MLNs, as it exploits a fuzzy relaxation of the logic potentials by using \L ukasiewicz Logic.
+The framework proposed in this paper builds upon t-norm fuzzy logics, however it is not limited to any specific t-norm.
+Hence it could be also adopted to define alternative logic potential functions for PSL.}